-Medical Case Management Standard Performance Measure/Method Provider/Sub-recipient Responsibility Support for Medical Case Management Services (including treatment adherence) to ensure timely and coordinated access to medically appropriate levels of health and support services and continuity of care, provided by trained professionals, including both medically credentialed and other health care staff who are part of the clinical care team, through all types of encounters including face-to-face, phone contact, and any other form of communication Activities that include at least the following: • Initial assessment of service needs • Development of a comprehensive, individualized care plan • Coordination of services required to implement the plan • Continuous client monitoring to assess the efficacy of the plan • Periodic re-evaluation and adaptation of the plan at least every 6 months, as necessary Service components that may include: • A range of client-centered services that link clients with health care, psychosocial, and other services, including benefits/entitlement counseling and referral activities assisting them to access other public and private programs for which they may be eligible (e.g. Medicaid, Medicare Part D, ADAP, PAPs) • Coordination and follow up of medical treatments • Ongoing assessment of the client's and other key family members' needs and personal support systems • Treatment adherence counseling to ensure readiness for, and adherence to complex HIV/AIDS treatments • Client-specific advocacy and/or review of utilization of services Documentation that service providers are trained professionals, either medically credentialed persons or other health care staff who are part of the clinical care team Documentation that the following activities are being carried out for clients as necessary: Initial assessment of service needs Development of a comprehensive, individualized care plan Coordination of services required to implement the plan Continuous client monitoring to assess the efficacy of the plan Periodic re-evaluation and adaptation of the plan at lease every 6 months, during the enrollment of the client Documentation in program and client records of case management services and encounters, including: Types of services provided Types of services that ling clients with health care, psychosocial, and other services and assist them to access other public and private programs for which they may be eligible Coordination and follow up of medical treatments Ongoing assessment of client's and other key family members' needs and personal support systems Provide written assurances and maintain documentation showing that medical case management services are provided by training professionals who are either medically credentialed or trained health care staff and operate as part of the clinical care team Maintain client records that include the required elements for compliance with contractual the RWHAP programmatic requirements, including required case management activities such as services and activities, the type of contact, and the duration and frequency of the encounter
+Medical Case Management Performance Measure/Method Provider/Sub-recipient Responsibility a) Documentation that subrecipients are trained professionals, either medically credentialed persons or other healthcare staff who are part of the clinical care team. b) Documentation that the following activities are being carried out for clients as necessary: • Initial assessment of service needs. • Development of a comprehensive, individualized care plan. • Coordination of services required to implement the plan. • Continuous client monitoring to assess the efficacy of the plan. • Periodic re-evaluation and adaptation of the plan at least every six months during the enrollment of the client. c) Documentation in program and client records of case management services and encounters, including: • Types of services provided. • Types of encounters/communication. • Duration and frequency of the encounters. d) Documentation in client records of services provided, such as: • Client-centered services that link clients with healthcare, psychosocial, and other services and assist them in accessing other public and private programs for which they may be eligible. • Coordination and follow up of medical treatments. • Ongoing assessment of the client's and other key family members' needs and personal support systems. • Treatment adherence counseling. • Client-specific advocacy. a) Provide written assurances and maintain documentation showing that medical case management services are provided by trained professionals who are either medically credentialed or trained healthcare staff and operate as part of the clinical care team. b) Maintain client records that include the required elements for compliance with contractual and RWHAP programmatic requirements, including required case management activities, such as services and activities, the type of contact, and the duration and frequency of the encounter.